 Let’s look at some suggestions for how you might want to categorize information in your matrix.

 Communication: This would be things like meetings, status reports, project newsletters, etc.

 Purpose: What’s the purpose of the meeting or the report?
-Be succinct as possible.
+Be as succinct as possible.
 Now’s not the time to prove you’re the next Shakespeare.

 Audience: Who is this going to, or who needs to be present?

 Owner: Who is in charge of moving this part of the project along?
-Is it the project manager, project sponsor or a stakeholder?
+Is it the project manager, project sponsor, or a stakeholder?

 Deliverable: What tangible item will be the end result of that particular part of your project?
-Possibilities include an agenda, a slide deck, a project schedule and a status report.
+Possibilities include an agenda, a slide deck, a project schedule, and a status report.

 Remember, this is just a template.
 Rework it however you want.
 You might want to add categories like deliverables, budget, deadlines, or project contributors.
 That’s completely up to you and will depend on what other factors are at play in your project.

 So how could a communication matrix help within a marketing team?
-Let’s look at an example:
+Let’s look at an example.

 For a tactical project like a monthly newsletter, you’ll want to change the “deliverable” column to an “approval” column.
-The newsletter itself is the deliverable, so it’s more important here to know who has the final sign off each month.
+The newsletter itself is the deliverable, so it’s more important here to know who has the final sign-off each month.